The

 How strong is this attribute's depth, interconnectedness, and sophistication?

 The degree of importance to which my investment pays off.
 The continued value of rewatches.
-The strength in the attribute's prevalence to allow for my own interpretation versus dictating one on me.
+The strength in the attribute's prevalence for allowing my own interpretation versus dictating one on me.

 Frustrated by the limitations of traditional movie reviews and recommendation systems and inspired at the onset of the pandemic, Addison Williams and Jason Scott Montoya explored several ideas on how to address this problem.